Kendis Gibson

-Kendis Gibson (born September 6, 1972, in Belize City) is a Belizean-born journalist and an anchor for WFOR-TV.
+Kendis Gibson (born September 6, 1972) is a Belizean-born American journalist.
 He has won two Emmy Awards for "outstanding news reporting" and "sports feature".
-He has been an anchor and correspondent for CNN, CBS News, ABC News, and a reporter for MSNBC.
+He has been an anchor and correspondent for CNN, CBS News, ABC News, and WFOR-TV and a reporter for MSNBC.
 Gibson also anchored World News Now and America This Morning.
-He has reported on topics including the crash of the Concorde, the September 11 attacks, the Academy Awards, and the Grammy Awards.
+He has reported on topics including the 2000 Concorde plane crash, the September 11 attacks, the Academy Awards, and the Grammy Awards.
 He is a member of the National Association of Black Journalists.

-Biography
+Early life and education

-Gibson was educated at John Jay High School (now the John Jay Educational Campus), in the Park Slope neighborhood of Brooklyn in New York City, followed by the State University of New York at Oswego, where he received a Bachelor of Arts in Political Science.
+Gibson was born in Belize City, the youngest of seven boys, to Alrick Gibson, a cabinetmaker, and his wife Hortense Gibson.
+The family moved to New York City in the 1980s when Gibson was 12.
+He graduated from John Jay High School (now the John Jay Educational Campus) in the Park Slope neighborhood of Brooklyn in New York City, then from State University of New York at Oswego, where he received a Bachelor of Arts in Political Science.